-Stay connected in the Netherlands with mobiel.nl.
-At mobiel.nl you'll find all the biggest Dutch mobile phone operators in one easy-to-use platform.
+Looking for a new phone, mobile contract, or SIM card in the Netherlands?
+You'll find it on mobiel.nl.
+At mobiel.nl you can compare all the biggest Dutch mobile phone operators in one easy-to-use platform.
 Offering simple comparisons and the latest expat-friendly SIM-only deals, brand-new smartphones, and more, you'll find the right connection for you with mobiel.nl.

 The mobile network in the Netherlands

 The Netherlands is home to one of the best mobile networks in Europe.
 It uses the GSM mobile network, instead of the CDMA network.
 This means that generally speaking, foreign visitors to the country will have little problem connecting to the Dutch network.
 Even if you’re arriving from a country that uses the CDMA network, your smartphone will still likely work in the Netherlands.

 When it comes to networks, the vast majority of the Netherlands has 4G or 4G+ connectivity.
 From the islands in the north to the hills of the southern provinces, you should be able to connect to 4G wherever you are.
 The only exception to this being certain rural areas – particularly to the north and east of the country – where you’ll be able to connect to 3G.